Frequently Asked Questions about Count the Kicks

 Is stillbirth really still a concern in the U.S.?

 Sadly, yes.
 Stillbirth is defined as the loss of a baby during pregnancy at 20 weeks or greater gestation.
-Across the U.S., an average of more than 21,000 babies are lost to stillbirth every year.
-Statistically, that means 1 out of every 177 pregnancies ends in stillbirth, and around 60 families endure the tragedy of stillbirth every day.
+On average, more than 21,000 babies are lost to stillbirth every year.
+Statistically, that means around 60 families endure the tragedy of stillbirth every day.

 Racial disparities persist, and a disproportionate number of babies are born still to Native Hawaiian or Other Pacific Islander, Black, and American Indian or Alaska Native families.
 Count the Kicks is committed to preventing stillbirth and reducing racial disparities by using data to drive our strategy and inform our decision making.
 Our ultimate goal is to make meaningful, sustainable, and systemic change that will lead to a world where the impacts of racism, discrimination, socioeconomic status, and access to healthcare are no longer predictors of stillbirth.